-The number of shares of our common stock that may be issued under the Incentive Plan will be equal to 20% of the aggregate number of shares of our common stock issued and outstanding immediately after the consummation of the Merger and this offering.
-Following the Merger, we will assume Atlantic's obligations with respect to restricted stock units granted to and held by those members of Atlantic management and certain persons who will be key consultants to our company post-Merger listed under "Management" and "Senior Management" for the purchase of an aggregate of number of shares of common stock equal to approximately 12.5% of the number of shares of our common stock to be issued and outstanding immediately after the consummation of the Merger and this offering.
+An aggregate of 3,000,000 shares of our common stock may be issued under the Incentive Plan.
+Following the Merger, subject to approval of our board of directors, we expect to assume Atlantic's obligations with respect to restricted stock units granted to and held by those members of Atlantic management and certain persons who will be key consultants to our company post-Merger listed under "Management" and "Senior Management" for the purchase of an aggregate of up to 2,425,000 shares of our common stock.